Justine Germo Nzweundji

-Dr. Justine Germo Nzweundjiis a plant biotechnologist from Cameroon.
-She is the president of the Cameroon Academy of Young Scientists, and was a 2011 fellow of the L'Oréal-UNESCO For Women in Science Awards.
+Dr. Justine Germo Nzweundji is a plant biotechnologist from Cameroon.
+She is the pioneer president of the Cameroon Academy of Young Scientists, and was a 2011 fellow of the L'Oréal-UNESCO For Women in Science Awards.

 Education

 Nzweundji received her doctorate from the University of Yaoundé.
 During her studies, she also conducted research at the University of Florida Tropical Research and Educational Center and at Alabama A&M University between 2011 and 2013.
 Her work abroad from Cameroon was supported in part by a L'Oréal-UNESCO For Women in Science fellowship.

 Nzweundji's doctoral thesis was on the topic on Prunus africana, a tree which is harvested for medicinal products made from its bark.
 In addition to its long history in traditional medicine, it may potentially be used as part of a treatment for prostate cancer.
 Nzweundji worked on developing a technique to harvest sustainably, providing long-term income for the local community while maintaining a healthy tree population.
 Over-exploitation is a threat to the trees in the wild, so for large industrial projects Nzweundji has considered the use of in-vitro production to preserve as many live trees as possible.